Skip to main content

 return undefined;

 What to do instead.
 Delete the fallback.
 A line that cannot run is a line that cannot be tested.
-Dead code, unused functions, useless variables.
-Your agents are leaving them behind.
+Dead code, unused functions, and useless variables should not survive review.

 05